rainlanguage/rain-sdk/docs/classes/emissionserc20.md

 ### decreaseAllowance

-Atomically decreases the allowance granted to `spender` by the caller.
+Automatically decreases the allowance granted to `spender` for this token.

 This is an alternative to `approve()` that can be used as a mitigation for problems described in https://github.com/ethereum/EIPs/issues/20\#issuecomment-263524729.